 Shun Classic 7” Chinese Butcher’s Cleaver

 This model comes at a high price and is intended for vegetable cutting, though it can be versatile for any and every use in your kitchen.
 Crafted of a thirty-four layer SUS410/SUS5431 stainless steel body, the fantastic metallic designs and chinese character on the blade give you enough show, while the ebony pakkawood handle and lifetime warranty promise control and durability.
-This blade comes handcrafted straight from Seki City in Japan, giving you a story along with your flashy, functional new cleaver.
+Shun Classic 7” comes handcrafted straight from Seki City in Japan, giving you a story along with your flashy, functional new cleaver.
 Command the food and lore in your kitchen when entertaining guests, or simply show-off how much of a badass you are at the grill this summer.

 - Weight13.6 ounces

 You want control, you got control – this 6 ½” stainless steel cleaver is going to deliver on every single aspect.
-This is one singular piece of steel, crafted to extend from a unique steel grip on the handle blending seamlessly to create the blade.
+Global G-12 is one singular piece of steel, crafted to extend from a unique steel grip on the handle blending seamlessly to create the blade.
 Just like Japanese steel is known for, this blade comes at a precise 15 degree angle to give you a sharper cut, and more defined presence in the kitchen.
 To give you a perfect weight distribution, the handle comes hollow, allowing you to literally balance this on one finger just under the space where the blade meets the hilt.
 You haven’t experienced full dominating control of your kitchen until you can perform agile moves with this cleaver.

 - Weight1 pounds